billy-le/billyle.dev/packages/website/src/content/posts/common-errors-for-new-flutter-developers-tips-and-fixes.md

 When you create a new Flutter project either by the command line or by VSCode, it will default the name of your App ID to be `com.example.<YOUR_PROJECT_NAME>`.

-This is kind of annoying since I don't like seeing the "example" in there and it's not a real representation of what I'm creating.
+I don't like seeing the "example" in there and it's not a real representation of what I'm creating.

 Instead, when starting a new Flutter project use this command and replace `com.yourdomain` and `app_name` to your liking.